Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: What Is It?

-By formulating the clearing of a financial system as a fixed-point problem, \cite{eisenberg2001systemic} prove there always exists a clearing vector to the financial system and it can be computed with an iterative algorithm.
-Furthermore, given an increasing function $f:\mathbb{R}^n \rightarrow \mathbb{R}$, they show that the clearing vector is the solution to the following program:
+By formulating the clearing mechanism of a financial system as a fixed-point problem, \citet{eisenberg2001systemic} establish the existence of a clearing payment vector and demonstrate that it can be computed via an iterative algorithm.
+Moreover, for any increasing function $f: \mathbb{R}^n \rightarrow \mathbb{R}$, they show that the clearing vector solves the following program:

 Moving one more step, we can transform this problem into a linear programming problem by setting the objective function as $f(\bm l)= \bm 1^{T}(\bm l-\bar{\bm l})$ or $f(\bm l) = \bm 1^{T}\bm l$ because the value of $\bm 1^{T} \bar{\bm l}$ is known.